lucaswiechmann/lucaswiechmann/README.md

 #### 🙋‍♂️ About me

-- I'm a software developer for Ifood, developing applications for million of users
+- I'm a software engineer,  developing applications for million of users
 - I love nature and sports
 - Surfer at free times
 - I have a youtube channel where I share my adventures